ReactComponentKit/ListKit/README.md

 }
 ```

-TodoDataSource is inherited from DiffableDataSource and customize it to use SwipeCellKit for swift actions.
+TodoDataSource is inherited from DiffableDataSource and customize it to use SwipeCellKit for swipe actions.

 ## Iterable Data